 Choosing the Right Caviar for a Holiday Gathering

 For a Fourth of July spread, versatility matters.
 You want caviar that performs well both on its own and as part of composed bites.
-Osetra is a strong choice for balance because it’s nutty, smooth, and approachable for a wide range of guests.
-Kaluga Hybrid offers a richer, buttery profile that feels indulgent and celebratory.
+If you do want to venture outside of the country to throw down, Osetra is always a strong choice for balance because it’s nutty, smooth, and approachable for a wide range of guests.
+Kaluga Hybrid offers a big, firm pearl and buttery profile that is always a crowd-pleaser, everyone at the party will be sure to love.

 Serving Caviar Outdoors